What makes a PPC campaign successful?

 - Performance history (how well you’ve done over time)

-If people aren’t clicking, this tells AdWords that your ad is irrelevant.
+If people aren’t clicking, this tells Ads that your ad is irrelevant.
 This might happen because you have poorly written copy.
 Or you may be appearing in searches that don’t really apply to your ad.
 To fix this, improve your ad copy or remove irrelevant keywords and locations from your ad.

 You may need to add negative keywords if they’re causing the irrelevance.

-If people leave your page immediately or don’t click on anything it’s a bad sign to AdWords.
+If people leave your page immediately or don’t click on anything it’s a bad sign to Ads.
 It tells them one of two things.
 Either people thought they were clicking on something else.
 Or your website provided a poor user experience.